 Participation in emergency preparedness subcommittees, work groups and projects for the sustainment of public health emergency preparedness as appropriate.

-Participation in a minimum of 75% of the regional or local HPP/Health Care Coalition (HCC) meetings.7
+Participation in a minimum of 75% of the regional or local HCC meetings.7

-For CRI counties only, participation in meetings led by MCM coordinator.
+Participation in the Statewide MCM Dispensing and Distribution full scale exercises and planning at the local level.10

 Participation in a minimum of 75% of statewide HSPR-hosted monthly conference calls for LPHAs and Tribes.

 Participation in activities associated with local, regional, or statewide emerging threats or incidents as identified by HSPR or LPHA.
-Timely assessment and sharing of essential elements of information for identification and investigation of an incident with public health impact, as agreed upon by HSPR and the CLHO Preparedness subcommittee.
+Timely assessment and sharing of essential elements of information for identification and investigation of an incident with public health impact, 9, 18, 21 as agreed upon by HSPR and the CLHO Emergency Preparedness and Response subcommittee.

+Work to develop and maintain a portfolio of community partnerships to support preparedness, mitigation, response and recovery efforts.1, 14 Portfolio will include viable contact information from community sectors as defined by the CDC: business; community leadership; cultural and faith-based groups and organizations; emergency management; healthcare; human services; housing and sheltering; media; mental/behavioral health; office of aging or its equivalent; education and childcare settings.12

-Public Health Preparedness Capability Survey: LPHA shall complete all applicable Public Health Preparedness Capability Survey sponsored by HSPR by August 15 each year
+Public Health Preparedness Capability Survey: LPHA shall complete all applicable Public Health Preparedness Capability Survey sponsored by HSPR by August 15 each year or applicable due date based on CDC requirements.1, 8

 Work Plan: PHEP work plans must be written with clear and measurable objectives with timelines and include: